Bone Broths for Dogs & Cats

 Bone broth contains a wonderful protein called collagen, this is extracted from the slow cooking of the bones and joints which draws the collagen into the broth.
 Collagen is the most abundant protein in the body of mammals (including humans and our dogs & cats).
 As we age, its production is drastically reduced.
 Collagen is known as the glue of the body, since binds the muscles, bones, cartilage, tendons, skin, blood vessels and digestive system.

 In addition to collagen, bone broth is nutrient-rich with minerals & amino acids.

-Benefits of bone broth for your pets:
+Benefits of bone broth for dogs and cats:

 - Decreased Inflammation

 - Rebuilding bones, tendons and joints

 - Helps boost digestive health and soothe the gut